Celtic to wear black armbands in Champions League in memory of Creeslough victims

 "Our thoughts, prayers and support are with you all at this difficult time.
 You’ll Never Walk Alone."

-The first of the victims will be laid to rest tomorrow, 24-year-old Jessica Gallagher and, afterwards, Martin McGill, who was a Celtic supporter originally from Dunbartonshire in Scotland.
+The first of the victims will be laid to rest tomorrow, 24-year-old Jessica Gallagher and Martin McGill, who was a Celtic supporter originally from Dunbartonshire in Scotland.

 Subscribe or register today to discover more from DonegalLive.ie